AlexCarolan/DigitalClock/README.md

 # DigitalClock
-A 24-hour digital clock designed to run on a PIC18 40 pin Microcontroller, made with C and inline assembly.
+A 24-hour digital clock designed to run on a PIC18 40 pin Microcontroller (running @ 8Mhz), made with C and inline assembly.
 Allows the user to chnage and set the time using PORTB buttons.

 ## User Guide